Did you know?

-It’ll probably take 15 minutes or less to see the Homestead Crater.
+It'll take about 5-15 minutes to see the Homestead Crater.
 There is a tunnel, floating dock and geothermal pool inside a natural limestone dome.
-Seeing the Crater is worthwhile if you’re at the Homestead Resort, but it probably won’t take you long.
+Seeing the Crater is worthwhile if you're at the Homestead Resort, and it won't take you long.

 This is what we did at the Homestead Crater.
 It was a cool February evening, but it felt like we were swimming in a giant bath tub.
 Paddling around in the deep, warm mineral water was a unique experience, and my kids loved it.
 On one side of the dock, a floating “hot tub” has been built.
 Here, swimmers can take off their life jackets and sit on benches in the water for a relaxing soak.

 We tried snorkeling, but found that there wasn't much to see except SCUBA divers.
 It was a good opportunity for my kids to practice, but otherwise, I would not recommend paying extra for snorkeling gear.

 All swimmers and snorkelers are required to wear life jackets, except in the “hot tub” area.
 Life jackets are included in the cost of your soak.
 All children are welcome.
 Soak sessions are 40 minutes, though you may be allowed to swim or soak longer if it isn't busy.
 We swam for about an hour, and it was more than enough time for us.

 SCUBA diving is the main attraction at the Homestead Crater.
 There were two beginner SCUBA classes happening on the Friday night we were there.
 These calm, warm mineral waters attract divers from throughout the U.S. Classes and sessions for beginners and experienced divers are available, with equipment.

 Where: 700 North Homestead Drive, Midway, Utah.
 The dome and parking are easy to find.
 The check-in and restrooms are in a separate building nearby.